About Kenn Williamson

 On paper, I should have crushed it.
 High IQ, gifted programs, math competitions where I placed fourth in the state.
 In reality, I was the kid who could ace tests without studying but wouldn't turn in homework.
 The gap between my potential and my performance was a constant source of frustration for everyone, especially me.
 My parents divorced when I was ten.
 I got bullied.
 I changed schools five times.
 My senior year, my parents sent me to military school as a last-ditch intervention, and suddenly I got straight A's because I had no choice.

 College was supposed to be the fresh start.
 Instead, it was a ten-year odyssey of false starts, major changes, and dropping out multiple times.
-I finally graduated with a mechanical engineering degree at 28, but not before working at a wastewater treatment plant where my boss told me I could have his job in ten years if I stuck with it.
-That was the clearest picture of a future I absolutely didn't want.
+I finally graduated with a mechanical engineering degree at 28, but not before working at a wastewater treatment plant and many other temporary jobs.

 Then my mom got cancer.
 Watching her die while I was still figuring out my life sent me into a spiral I barely survived.
 I won't detail the specifics of that period.
 It involved substance abuse, self-destruction, and hurting people I cared about.
 What matters is that I hit bottom hard enough to realize I couldn't save myself.

-I met my co-parent during that broken season.
-We had three kids together: Rory, Charlie, and Teddy.
+I met my co-parent during that broken season, and we had three kids together: Rory, Charlie, and Teddy.
 They are the best things that have ever happened to me, full stop.
-But the relationship with their mother was built on an unstable foundation.
-She's dealing with her own trauma and wasn't interested in the new direction my life was taking.
-We've been separated for over two and a half years and split custody, with me having marginally more time.
+The relationship didn't last; we've been separated for over three years and split custody, with me having marginally more time.
 Teddy has

 Professionally, I went back to school, finished my engineering degree, and then, after my engineering work proved unsatisfying, pivoted into software development through a coding boot camp in 2017.
 I've been at SEQTEK for almost seven and a half years now, moving from mid-level developer to Enterprise Architect.
 I've led successful projects, helped companies get acquired, and found my niche evangelizing Intelligence Augmentation (IA), helping companies understand that the goal is amplifying human capabilities, not replacing human judgment.

 Now I'm here: single dad, software architect, amateur theologian, trying to raise three kids to walk in love while figuring out what that means myself.
 I'm critical of myself in ways I'm not critical of others.
 I struggle with patience, with self-regulation, with the fear that I'm still getting it all wrong.
-But I'm also building something.
-Not simply software, but a life that has purpose beyond my own comfort.
+But I'm also building a life that has purpose beyond my own comfort, not just software.

 What You'll Find Here